- This year, DoorDash will exceed $32 billion in restaurant sales, eating up half of the US restaurant delivery market.

 Uber and Lyft

 Many factors have led to the company’s success.
 For one, unlike some of its competitors, DoorDash works with restaurants that haven’t traditionally offered delivery to customers.
-Indeed, many have had to shut down indoor dining and overall adjust the way they run their business—and delivery has been a saving grace for many.
-What’s more, DoorDash not only focuses on big cities, but on suburbs and smaller urban areas as well.
-This has given them a big opportunity to grow sales in key areas that may have otherwise been overlooked.
+What’s more, DoorDash not only focuses on big cities, but also on suburbs and smaller urban areas, offering convenience, alcohol, and grocery deliveries, as well.
+It’s selling itself to investors as a delivery company, rather than just a food delivery company, in a push for long-term success beyond the restaurant delivery intermediary industry.
+This has given it a big opportunity to grow sales in key areas that may have otherwise been overlooked.

 Like what you’re reading?
 Click here to learn more about Insider Intelligence’s leading Ecommerce and Retail research.